irtsa-dev/bltings/README.md

 remItem(Values, item)
 // Expects type(s) 'list' for Values | any for item
 // Will remove the first instance of the specified item from the provided list.
-// Will return true if the item was removed, false if otherwise.
+// Will return a list with the first instance of said item removed.
-// This edits the provided list, so reassignment is not needed.

 removeAllItems(Values, item)